1 day off work

 Witness the important role the Scandinavian Wolf Project plays on lupine behaviour, conservation efforts and land management with one of Sweden’s top wolf experts

-Wild swim in secluded lakes and enjoy a long-standing tradition in Scandinavia, a wood-fired sauna
+Reconnect with nature - wild swim in secluded lakes and enjoy a long-standing tradition in Scandinavia, a wood-fired tent sauna

 All our reviews are verified

 Marcus and Christiana were awesome hosts - knowledgeable, gracious, kind and filled with a passion for nature.
 I had such a lovely time as a camping newbie, and never once felt out of my depth.
 Lying amidst the heather hearing the wolves howl was an ethereal experience and I enjoyed hiking through the forests and the bogs foraging for berries and mushrooms!
 I highly recommend the tour to everyone!

 My husband and I had an amazing time, spending time in the forests of Sweden was really relaxing/refreshing .
 It was brilliant to have a break from modern comforts/distractions to take the time to really experience the beautiful surroundings.
 We had everything we needed, the food was lovely, the hosts Marcus and Christiana we’re absolutely brilliant and the pace of the trip was relaxed we had set times for meals, hikes, yoga, moose and wolf watching but free/flexible time to work on wood carvings or saunas and wild swimming.
 The wolves howling and wild swimming were my highlights but I don’t want to give too much away!
 Just know both of us loved it and would go again!

 We had the best time living in the Swedish wilderness for 3 nights with our amazing guides and group.
 Highlights were standing in the dark in the forest and hearing wolves howling all around us, staking out and seeing moose, chilling around the campfire, woodcarving, picking mushrooms and berries, eating delicious camp food, living in the woods.
 I can’t wait to go back!